 Academic goals include items such as planning coursework, documenting postsecondary goals, as well as rewarding academic achievements/awards.
-For a student's plan, this might look like using My Future AZ (or similar platform) to plan high school classes, taking a skills assessment, or identifying academic areas of growth.
+For a student's plan, this might look like using a career exploration platform to plan high school classes, taking a skills assessment, or identifying academic areas of growth.

 Career goals include items such as exploring career opportunities, defining a career goal, or exploring needed educational requirements to achieve career goal.
-This pillar might look like using My Future AZ (or similar platform) to take a career assessment or "Reality Check" tool, browsing and favoriting career areas, or attending a career fair.
+This pillar might look like using a career exploration platform to take a career assessment or "Reality Check" tool, browsing and favoriting career areas, or attending a career fair.